rkalescky/documentation/accounts.rst

 -  Department
 -  A valid SMU email for SMU faculty/staff/student/post-doc
 -  Duration for which the account should remain active
+-  If the account is for a class, course number, name, and professor

 If you are an external research collaborator please have your sponsor request a sponsored account at \ help@smu.edu.
 Once your account has